Fixing the Recipe: Lowering a Slice of Huntingtin

 This is not typically where HD pathology is studied; research usually focuses on the striatum, which primarily controls motor and executive functioning.
 Although the researchers did examine the striatum, they observed only modest reductions in HTT and no change in HTT1a levels.
 But HD affects the whole brain, and scientists often follow the data where it takes them!
 Because their findings led them to the hippocampus, it became the focus for the remainder of the study.

-Lowering HTT1a is more effective – and timing is key
+Lowering HTT1a seems to be more effective in mice that model HD – but timing is key

-While both siRNAs reduced the protein in the hippocampus, targeting Htt1a had an additional benefit: it delayed HTT protein clumping.
+While both siRNAs reduced the protein in the hippocampus, targeting Htt1a seemed to have some additional benefit for one sign of HD: it delayed HTT protein clumping.
 There were fewer aggregates formed, and for mice in the Double treatment group, aggregates in the nucleus did not appear at all.
 Overall, only the HTT1a treatment seemed to reduce both the amount and severity of the toxic protein accumulations in the hippocampus.

-Both treatments had a positive effect on HD-related gene activity in mice within the Early and Double cohorts, though the Htt1a siRNA had a more pronounced effect.
+That said, both treatments had a positive effect on HD-related gene activity in mice within the Early and Double cohorts, though the Htt1a siRNA seemed to have a more pronounced effect.
 However, the Late group showed little benefit of treatment and some signs of disease may even have worsened.
 Overall, the results suggest that this approach works best when given early, and appears to be less effective if started later in disease progression.

 Why does this matter?